charlesl3/My-Deep-Learning-Projects/Project 1: Logistic Regression/README.md

 ## Files Included

-- `logistic_regression.py`: Contains the implementation of the logistic regression model, forward propagation, cost function, and backpropagation.
+- `Python_Basics_With_Numpy.ipynb`: basic numpy functions
-- `train.py`: Script for training the model on a sample dataset.
+- `Logistic.ipynb`: Contains the implementation of the logistic regression model, forward propagation, cost function, and backpropagation.
 - `README.md`: Documentation for the project.